 José SCHOUMAKERGroup Industrial Relations Director - VALEO

-Arkanta and Eurodecision have developed the art of getting their staff to deliver high-quality work based on the scientific thoroughness that’s needed, within the agreed timeframes and budget – just the sort of partnership we like at VALEO.
+Eurodecision has developed the art of getting their staff to deliver high-quality work based on the scientific thoroughness that’s needed, within the agreed timeframes and budget – just the sort of partnership we like at VALEO.

 Héloïse GOMESHead of HR projects, Group Industrial Relations Division - VALEO